 Getting to Afales Beach requires some effort.
 A rough dirt road leads to the shore, so driving carefully is important.
 Parking is limited, but the stunning scenery makes the trip worthwhile.
 Another option is to arrive by boat, which allows access to smaller nearby coves.

 Afales Beach has no sunbeds or umbrellas.
-Bringing your own shade, sunscreen, and plenty of water helps ensure a comfortable visit.
+Visitors are advised to bring their own shade, sunscreen, and plenty of water.
 There are no shops or tavernas nearby, so packing snacks is a good idea.
-The natural setting remains untouched, offering a pure and peaceful experience.

 Early mornings or late afternoons provide the best time to visit.
 The beach stays cooler, and fewer people arrive during these hours.
 In summer, the midday sun gets intense, so proper sun protection is necessary.
 The pebbles can get hot, so water shoes help when walking along the shore.

-Exploring the surrounding area adds to the adventure.
-Small caves and rock formations make for interesting discoveries.
+Exploring the surrounding area is worthwhile as small caves and rock formations make for interesting discoveries.
 Nearby villages like Stavros and Platrithias offer traditional tavernas and local charm.
 After a day at the beach, a short drive leads to delicious Greek food and refreshing drinks.